On Facing the Future, Concord Coalition Executive Director

 Ambassador George Bruno, panelist, is Managing Director of USA Group International and practices immigration law in New Hampshire.
 He was appointed by President Clinton as U.S. Ambassador to Belize in 1994 and was the first Director of New Hampshire Legal Assistance.

 Robert L. Bixby, moderator, is Executive Director of The Concord Coalition, a nonpartisan grassroots organization that advocates for generationally responsible fiscal policy.

 What: Moderated discussion on reforming the immigration system to meet demographic challenges, workforce needs, improve economic growth and more.

 When: Registration at 8:30 a.m, program from 9:00 a.m. to 11:00 a.m. on Friday, November 15.
 Coffee and pastries will be provided before the program begins.

-Where: The Rudman Center at UNH Law (The Rich Room); 2 White Street, Concord, NH 03301
+Where: The Warren B. Rudman Center at UNH Franklin Pierce School of Law, 2 White Street, Room 282, Concord, NH 03301

 Last week, the U.S. Treasury said the deficit for fiscal 2019 was $984 billion, a 26 percent increase from the year before.
 It's the widest gap between revenue and spending in seven years.